Theres a lot you can do to size up the quality of care offered by a veterinary

 Although you want the best possible care for your pet, you dont want it

-to cost your lifes savings.
+to cost you your lifes savings.
 Unfortunately, this is an area where consumers

 are often dissatisfied.
 The most common complaints we receive from vet

-The price index scores shown on our Ratings Tables should help you
+The price comparison scores reported on our Ratings Tables should help

-compare fees.
-For firms that were evaluated in our last full, published
+you compare fees.
+For vets that were evaluated in our last full, published

-article, our researchers shopped the vets for their prices for six different
+article, our mystery shoppers called them for their prices for six different

 procedures, shown on Table 1.
 The scores show how each vets prices compare